EloiStree/2021_03_18_HumainScripting/README.md

 Is it good or evil ?
 I don't know.
 And we don't care.
 But if you want AI to go there you have to pass the captcha.
+So you need an ai+human collaboration.

+If an ai want to repair a IoT house, he need human to toggle switch and cable to be able to detect the bug.
+Human can't do it without AI and AI can't do it without Human...
+SO you need direct order collaboration.